GoogleChrome/ip-protection/Masked-Domain-List.md

 onetrust.io                                      | OneTrust                                                       | Not Impacted By Script Blocking
 oneupweb.com                                     | Oneupweb                                                       | Not Impacted By Script Blocking
 sodoit.com                                       | Oneupweb                                                       | Not Impacted By Script Blocking
-h.online-metrix.net                              | OnlineMetrix                                                   | Some URLs are Blocked
-online-metrix.net                                | OnlineMetrix                                                   | Not Impacted By Script Blocking
 adsafety.net                                     | OnlineSolution                                                 | Not Impacted By Script Blocking
 ooyala.com                                       | Ooyala                                                         | Not Impacted By Script Blocking
 onm.de                                           | Open New Media                                                 | Not Impacted By Script Blocking